 – Member, Eastern Region Police Force Collaboration Group

-He has written for national publications including Conservative Home and Parliament Street, and done media appearances for Radio 5 Live, BBC South East Today and local radio.
+He has written for national publications including Conservative Home and Parliament Street, and done media appearances for Radio 5 Live, Victoria Derbyshire, Sky News, BBC News, BBC South East Today and local radio.
+His Police and Crime Podcast launched in May 2018.

 He is married and lives with his wife and daughter in Swanley.